 Queen's Gate defines bullying as deliberately hurtful behaviour.
-This term will usually be reserved to refer to behaviour that is repeated over a period of time but does not need to be repeated over time for schools to take action.
-It happens when an individual (or a group) deliberately and persistently threatens, intimidates, abuses or hurt someone else.
-It is behaviour that a reasonable bystander would say was calculated or intended to hurt or upset the victim.
-A single, isolated incident of deliberate unkind behaviour may also be defined as bullying, be it emotional and/or physical.
+This term will usually be reserved to refer to behaviour that is repeated over a period of time.
+It happens when an individual (or a group) deliberately and persistently threaten, intimidate, abuse or hurt someone else.
+However, Queen's Gate may also use bullying to refer to a single, isolated incident of deliberate unkind behaviour, be it emotional and/or physical.